-6 reasons why skin-to-skin is so amazing for bonding
+6 reasons why skin-to-skin contact is so beneficial for bonding

-Pregnancy can be a bit of a whirlwind of emotions, hormones and sometimes stress.
+Pregnancy can be a whirlwind of emotions, hormones and sometimes stress.
 Some women assume that when they give birth, the body and mind will work their magic and you will feel that immediate connection to your little one.
-However, for some women bonding can prove to be difficult and in some cases, this may be down to distressing conditions like postnatal depression or even postpartum psychosis.
+However, for some women bonding can be difficult, whether that's because they're recovering from a difficult birth, struggling with postnatal depression or simply finding the transition to motherhood challenging.

 Even if everything runs smoothly, bonding is a vital part of a parent-child relationship that benefits from constant strengthening.
-Luckily, there is something really easy you can do to help you.
+Luckily, there are many ways to bond with your baby from the moment they're born.
+In fact, from the moment they're placed on your chest, you're starting that bonding process through skin to skin, or Kangaroo care.

 Gallery